wsafight/fixi/README.md

 If an element is within a form element or has a `form` attribute, the values of that form will be included with the request.
 Otherwise, if the element has a `name`, it's `name` & `value` will be sent with the request.
-You can add or remove values using the `evt.detail.cfg.form` `FormData` object in the `fx:config` event.
+You can add or remove values using the `evt.detail.cfg.form` `FormData` object in the [`fx:config`](#fxconfig) event.

 `GET` & `DELETE` requests will include values via query parameters, other request types will submit them as a form encoded body.

-Before a request is sent, the aforementioned `fx:config` event is triggered, which can be used to configure aspects of the request.
-If `preventDefault()` is invoked, the request will not be sent.
-The `evt.detail.cfg.drop` property will be set to `true` if there is an existing outstanding request and, if it is not set to `false`, the request will be dropped.
+Before a request is sent, the aforementioned [`fx:config`](#fxconfig) event is triggered, which can be used to configure aspects of the request.
+If `preventDefault()` is invoked in this event, the request will not be sent.
+The `evt.detail.cfg.drop` property will be set to `true` if there is an existing outstanding request associated with the element and, if it is not set to `false` in an event handler, the request will be dropped.

-In the `fx:config` event you set a property on the config, `confirm`, that should be a no-argument function.
-This function should return a Promise and can be used to asynchronously confirm that the request should be issued:
+In the [`fx:config`](#fxconfig) event you can also set the property `evt.detail.cfg.confirm`, to a no-argument function.
+This function can return a Promise and can be used to asynchronously confirm that the request should be issued:

 ```js
 function showAsynConfirmDialog() {